reportportal/kubernetes/reportportal/v5/README.md

 This project is created to install ReportPortal on Kubernetes with Helm.

-It describes installation of all mandatory services to run the application, and supports use of external cloud services to resolve the dependencies, such as Amazon RDS Service for PostgreSQL database and Amazon ES as an Elasticsearch cluster.
+It describes installation of all mandatory services to run the application, and supports use of external cloud services to resolve the dependencies, such as Amazon RDS Service / Azure Database for PostgreSQL as a database and Amazon ES as an elasticsearch cluster.

 The chart includes the following configuration files: